-The FAA has testified that the Bay Area is the second most complicated metroplex location after New York City for air traffic given the proximity and flight patterns of its three primary airports: SFO, SJC, and OAK.
-For safety purposes, air traffic procedures are required to maintain a safe vertical and horizontal distance from other aircrafts and approach and departure flight paths.
+The FAA has testified that the Bay Area is the second most complicated metroplex location after New York City for air traffic given the proximity and flight patterns of its three primary airports: San Francisco (SFO), San Jose (SJC), and Oakland (OAK).
+For safety purposes, air traffic procedures are required to maintain a safe vertical and horizontal distance from other aircrafts, as well as approach and departure flight paths.

-FAA staff has presented that a south flow arrival approach is a more complicated procedure than north flow given its proximity to other flight procedures for SFO traffic, and as such it is a less preferred procedure when compared with north flow.
+FAA staff has presented that a south flow arrival approach is a more complicated procedure than north flow given its proximity to other flight procedures for SFO traffic, and as such, it is a less preferred procedure when compared with north flow.
 The FAA stated that they only switch to south flow when wind and weather conditions require it.
 The preferred approach is north flow where planes approach SJC from the south flying north, as there is less air traffic from other airports.